IT3038C/IT3038C.github.io/docs/week-2.md

 This command calls the package manager for our system, finds all of the dependencies for Git and installs them.

-All we need to do it run 'git –version' to verify it’s working.
+All we need to do it run 'git –version' to verify it's working.

 ```bash
 git --version